-The 24-acre Denver Botanic Gardens on York Street, just east of downtown Denver, are filled with beauty that can be enjoyed year-round, whether in the renaissance of spring, the dormancy of winter and seasons between.
+The 24-acre Denver Botanic Gardens on York Street, just east of downtown Denver, are filled with more than 50 gardens providing beauty that can be enjoyed year-round, whether in the renaissance of spring, the dormancy of winter and seasons between.
 It is known for the diversity of plants from the world over but with special emphasis on the flora of the American West, where arid and sometimes harsh climate conditions have created fascinating adaptations.

 International gardens include those inspired by Japan, China, South Africa and even the tropics.
 And the water gardens, including one inspired by Claude Monet’s Giverny, are exquisite and romantic.